openstack-archive/fuel-docs/pages/0045-installation-fuel-ui.rst

-.. index: Deploy using UI
+.. index:: Deploy using UI

 .. _Create-Cluster-UI: